MicrosoftDocs/architecture-center/docs/guide/blockchain/blockchain-service-content.md

 - How was the product built?
 - What were the processes followed to build a product?

-Building and maintaining the electronic data interface (EDI) across suppliers to track and trace parts of a product is not worthwhile for some organizations.
-By using Kaleido Blockchain Service with App Services, Azure Key Vault, Service Bus, and Azure Cosmos DB, organizations can track and trace a tokenized version of the product's physical assets and relevant metadata to meet requirements.
+Building and maintaining the electronic data interface (EDI) across suppliers to track and trace parts of a product isn't worthwhile for some organizations.
+By using Kaleido Blockchain Service with App Services, Azure Key Vault, Service Bus, and Azure Cosmos DB organizations can track and trace a tokenized version of the product's physical assets and relevant metadata to meet requirements.

 ### Potential use cases

 With the Kaleido Platform, supported by Azure services, an organization can build solutions that can track and provide an immutable history of the product parts and their metadata, such as quality certificates.
-Through a shared ledger these certificates cover carbon footprint and percentage of recycled components used.
+Through a shared ledger, these certificates cover carbon footprint and percentage of recycled components used.

 Blockchain technology allows the logical data flow model to use with physical components deployed with each participant.
 This reduces the need for participants to trust a single partner.
-While this could be built using traditional centralized components, this is not the case with supply chain workloads.
+While this could be built using traditional centralized components, this isn't the case with supply chain workloads.
 Supply chain workloads have their own systems that require isolation from others.

 This solution is ideal for sustainability, manufacturing, and energy/environment industries.